Key biotechnology trends, a mid-year update

 Long-read sequencing

-Long-read sequencing technology changes genomic research by giving us more accurate and complete pictures of genomes.
+Long-read sequencing technology, a next-generation approach to reading DNA, changes genomic research by giving us more accurate and complete pictures of genomes.
 This helps scientists understand DNA better and find important details they might miss with other methods.

 • Genome assembly.
 Long-read sequencing offers a more accurate and complete view of the genome.
 This technology can span repetitive regions and complex genomic structures by generating longer reads, leading to higher-quality genome assemblies.
 A study published in Nature highlighted that long-read sequencing could resolve 90% of previously unresolved genomic regions, significantly enhancing our understanding of genetic makeup.